achwie/kafka-demo/readme.md

 # About

-This is a simplified demo shop using microservices in practice.
-It uses the [Hystrix library](https://github.com/Netflix/Hystrix) from Netflix to be more resilient.
-It's a copy of the [Hystrix Demo project](http://github.com/achwie/hystrix-demo) but with the aim to be a more complete microservices application (e.g. using an API gateway).
+Demo project for using Apache Kafka in a small and simplified microservices shop.
+It's a copy of the [Microservices Shop Demo project](http://github.com/achwie/microservices-shop-demo).

+Some services make use of a common configuration file `src/main/resources/application.properties` in the module `kafka-demo-service-urls`.
+This file doesn't exist initially but there's already a template file `application.properties.default` in that directory which you can simply copy and rename to `application.properties`.
+Then everything should start up just fine.